 Some great choices for burning calories include walking, jogging, running, cycling, swimming, weight training, interval training, yoga, and Pilates.

-That said, many other exercises can also help boost your weight loss efforts.
+Many other exercises can also help boost your weight loss efforts.

 It’s most important to choose an exercise that you enjoy doing.
-This makes it more likely that you’ll stick to it long term and see results.
+This makes it more likely that you’ll stick to it long-term and see results.